quantumomics/Mu/basic/resistance.md

 <b>Answer:</b>
 The electrical resistivity of a material is also known as it's <b><i>specific electrical resistance</i></b>.
 It is a measure of how strongly a material opposes the flow of electric current. <b>"A definition of resistivity is the electrical resistance per unit length and per unit of cross-sectional area"</b>.

+<b>Q.3</b>
+What is the difference between resistance and resistivity?

+<b>Answer:</b>
+Resistance tells that, "the specific number of <i>ohms</i> that a phsyical piece of conductor has".
+Resistivity is the electrical property of a material.
+The resistance of a specific length and cross sectional area piece of that material (e.g. like carbon, silver, gold or copper) can be calculated using the resistivity property.